Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Introduction

-For synthetic data to be truly responsible, trustworthy, and privacy-preserving, it is imperative to embrace a holistic perspective.
+There exists a rich body of research dedicated to the algorithmic intricacies of synthetic data generation~\cite{hu2023sok}.
+The focus remains on development of novel algorithms for generating synthetic data with properties closely mirroring those of real-world data, addressing challenges such as preserving statistical distributions, correlations, and structural features while guaranteeing individual privacy.
+However, while these algorithmic aspects are crucial, for synthetic data to be truly responsible, trustworthy, and privacy-preserving, it is necessary to take a holistic perspective.
 This encompasses not only the algorithms used for data synthesis but also the entire lifecycle of data, starting with the contributors of the real data.
-We put forward the principle of contributor autonomy as one of the central tenets of responsible synthetic data generation.
+Contributor autonomy should be one of the central tenets of responsible synthetic data generation.
 Contributors, who provide the real data, should have a significant degree of control and decision-making power throughout the synthetic data generation process.
 This autonomy ensures that their interests and concerns are taken into account, ultimately promoting trust and ethical data handling practices.

 Further, a common assumption in most synthetic data generation approaches is the existence of a central curator.
 There are several problems with this approach.
 It expects diverse set of contributors to trust a common party to manage their (real) data, which may not be a practical and inclusive assumption.
-The lack of trust can lead to reduced or dishonest contributions, in turn lowering the quality of data~\cite{mcsherry2007mechanism}.
+The lack of trust can lead to reduced or dishonest contributions, in turn lowering the quality of data.
 The dependency on intermediaries can also introduce vulnerabilities and privacy risks.
 It can lead to a lack of transparency and accountability in the data generation pipeline.